Management styles and their characteristics

 2. Laissez-faire management style

-Laissez-faire leaders are hands-off and maintain a high level of confidence in their employees.
-Leaders who adopt this management style don’t micromanage their employees and grant them freedom to work on their delegated tasks independently.
-The laissez-faire leadership style works best when managing highly experienced professionals.
-When these self-disciplined employees are given more autonomy, they often demonstrate greater initiative.
+Laissez-faire leaders are hands-off and maintain high confidence in their employees.
+Leaders who adopt this management style don’t micromanage their employees and grant them the freedom to work on their delegated tasks independently.
+The laissez-faire leadership style works best when managing highly experienced professionals who take ownership of and accountability for their work products.
+When these self-disciplined employees are given more autonomy, they often demonstrate greater initiative and more creativity.

 3. Autocratic management style

-An autocratic management style is centered on results and efficiency, and usually devoid of employee collaboration and autonomy.
-An autocratic style leader believes in micromanaging employees to ensure they follow company policies and rely on authority to provide instruction.
-Some aspects of this management style may be useful in an emergency when unexperienced employees need clear, strict expectations to solve a particular problem.
+Centered on results and efficiency, autocratic managers usually make decisions on their own, devoid of employee collaboration and autonomy.
+Those with this management style believe in micromanaging employees to ensure they follow company policies and rely on authority to provide instruction.
+Some aspects of this management style may be useful when inexperienced employees need clear, strict expectations to solve a particular problem.
+For instance, a clear hierarchy and chain of command provide unambiguous leadership, enabling decisive action and maintaining order.

 4. Charismatic management style

-Leaders who follow a charismatic management style are charming, highly persuasive and deeply committed to their cause.
-Charismatic leaders are also interested in building personal relationships and rallying their team around a common goal.
-This style of management is useful for helping employees feel supported, highly engaged and motivated toward achieving business objectives.
+Leaders with charismatic management styles are charming, highly persuasive and deeply committed to their cause, relying on these qualities to inspire and motivate those beneath them.
+These leaders are also interested in building personal relationships and rallying their teams around a common goal.
+This management style is useful for helping employees feel excited and supported, highly engaged and devoted to achieving business objectives.

 5. Coach management style

-Leaders who use the coaching management style often possesses qualities similar to a sports team coach.
-They’re dedicated to their employees’ ongoing development and can quickly identify what motivates each employee to succeed.
-A coaching leader is skilled in recognizing each employee’s unique strengths and weaknesses and determining how to help them become better professionals.
-They often push employees to complete more challenging tasks that further develop their talents and improve their areas of opportunity.
+Leaders who use the coaching management style often possess qualities similar to a sports team coach, with a focus on ensuring employees reach their full potential.
+A good coaching leader recognizes each employee’s unique strengths and weaknesses and determines how to help them become better professionals, quickly identifying what motivates each one to succeed.
+By fostering a positive, collaborative work setting with open communication and teamwork, these leaders often push employees to complete more challenging tasks that further develop their leadership talents and improve their areas of opportunity.

 6. Pacesetting management style